isabella232/xeropracticemanager-postman-oauth2/README.md

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/a16fd5c4b15ff1d8a789)

-Alternatively, you can download the Xero OAuth2.0.postman_collection and OAuth 2.0.postman_environment JSON files above and import them via the Import button in the top left of the Postman Workplace sceen.
+Alternatively, you can download the XPM OAuth2.0.postman_collection and OAuth 2.0.postman_environment JSON files above and import them via the Import button in the top left of the Postman Workplace sceen.

 ### 2. Create an OAuth2 app at https://developer.xero.com/myapps
 Go to the Xero developer portal and create an OAuth2 app.